 - 2 sprigs of curry leaves

-- 4 cups of white pumpkin cubes.
-Trim off the dark green skin and dice the white flesh.
+- 4 cups white pumpkin cubes (trim off the green skin)

 - A generous pinch of asafetida (hing)